Stock Trading Alert originally sent to subscribers on April 20, 2017, 6:55 AM.

 Our intraday outlook is bearish, and our short-term outlook is bearish.
 Our medium-term outlook remains neutral, following S&P 500 index breakout above last year's all-time high:

 Intraday outlook (next 24 hours): bearish

 Medium-term outlook (next 1-3 months): neutral

 Long-term outlook (next year): neutral

-The technology Nasdaq 100 futures contract follows a similar path, as it currently trades within an intraday consolidation along the level of 4,920.
-The nearest important support level is at 4,900.
-On the other hand, resistance level is at 4,930-4,950, marked by previous level of support, as the 15-minute chart shows:
+The technology Nasdaq 100follows a similar path, as it currently trades within an intraday uptrend after yesterday's late session move down.
+It remains relatively stronger than the broad stock market, as it is just 1.2% below its early April record high.
+The nearest important support level is at around 5,380-5,400, marked previous level of resistance.
+The next level of support remains at 5,350-5,370, marked by short-term local lows.
+On the other hand, resistance level is at 5,420-5,440, marked by last week's local highs, as the 15-minute chart shows:

 To summarize: short position in S&P 500 index is justified from the risk/reward perspective with the following entry prices, stop-loss orders and profit target price levels:

 S&P 500 index - short position: profit target level: 2,200; stop-loss level: 2,410

 S&P 500 futures contract (June) - short position: profit target level: 2,197; stop-loss level: 2,407

 SPY ETF (SPDR S&P 500, not leveraged) - short position: profit target level: $220; stop-loss level: $241